demensiss/winter-holidays-challenge/README.md

 * protect against spam (e.g. one e-mail sent every second)
 * Hard version: add an option to send emails with HTML content
 * Hard version: add an email validator

+## Day 4: BMI Calculator

+Write a program that calculates the BMI index based on weight [kg] and height [cm].

+### Requirements:

+* the program gets the necessary information from the user
+* the program informs the user to what extent is its result
+* then the program randomizes one of the physical activities and the time of its execution
+* the execution time cannot be longer than the free time declared by the user
+* create a training plan for 7 days and save the results in a .txt file
+* Hard version: Prepare a varied training plan taking into account the maximum time entered by the user.
+It should be a few physical activities that will fill the entire daily amount of time, have a certain minimum length (e.g. 10 minutes).
+Activities cannot be repeated in one day.